skip to main content

 Driver at 207km/h in 100km/h zone among 4,600 speeding

-A garda spokesperson has urged people to call out any unsafe behaviour on the roads as An Garda Síochána's Christmas and New Year road safety campaign continues until 5 January.
+People have been urged to call out any unsafe behaviour on the roads as An Garda Síochána's Christmas and New Year road safety campaign continues until 5 January.

 Garda Superintendent Liam Geraghty said 149 drivers were arrested in the week from Monday, 22 December for driving under the influence of an intoxicant, which can be either alcohol or drugs.

-So far, in the month of December that figure stands at 600 arrests, while Supt Geraghty said 43% of those tested positive for drugs, predominately cocaine and cannabis.
+So far this month that figure stands at 600 arrests, while Supt Geraghty said 43% of those tested positive for drugs, predominately cocaine and cannabis.

 He said all risky and dangerous driving activity should be called out and said people who see others taking drugs or alcohol who then get behind the wheel should ask them to moderate their behaviour.